When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 As of this writing, sports betting has never been legal in Florida, interesting because the state has a relatively large gambling culture.

-Racetracks and casinos are common place throughout the state, yet neither offers legalized sports gambling.
-The closest thing people in Florida can gamble on is dog and horse-racing and the sport of jai alai which has been popular and legal to bet on in the state since the 1960s.
+Racetracks and casinos are commonplace throughout the state, yet neither offers legalized sports gambling.
+The closest thing people in Florida can gamble on is horse racing and the sport of jai alai which has been popular and legal to bet on in the state since the 1960s.
+Greyhound racing was made illegal with the passage of Amendment 13 in 2018.

 The only option sports gamblers have to place wagers on games is to use one of several offshore options, which are currently illegal.